Robotics-Club-IIT-BHU/Winter_Camp_2024/README.md

 ---

 ## Why Join?
-- Gain practical exposure to OpenCV and PyBulelt, a powerful tool in computer vision.
+- Gain practical exposure to OpenCV and PyBulelt, some powerful tools in Robotics .
 - Build a foundation for exploring robotics and its applications.
 - Collaborate with like-minded peers and delve into cutting-edge topics and more in upcoming sessions.